zupit-it/pipeline-templates/README.md

 -   **SETUP_COMMANDS**: Allow to execute commands before the download of the dependencies.
 Useful to install packages required for Python dependencies.
 -   **ENABLE_LFS**: To enable Git LFS support on checkout
 -   **LFS_REPO_PATH**: Required when ENABLE_LFS is true.
 Workaround for https://github.com/actions/checkout/issues/1169.
 Set to "/__w/repo-name/repo-name"
+-   **COVERAGE_THRESHOLD**: The minimal code coverage for this project.
+If the coverage is lower than this value, the workflow will fail.
+By default, it is **50**.

 This is an example to show how data should be formatted.